Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

   </VTKFile>
 ```

-The appended data section begins with the first character after the underscore inside the _AppendedData_ element.
-The underscore is not part of the data, but is always present.
-Data in this section is always in binary form, but can be compressed and/or base64 encoded.
-The byte-order of the data matches that specified by the byte_order attribute of the _VTKFile_ element.
-Each _DataArray_’s data are stored contiguously and appended immediately after the previous _DataArray_’s data without a separator.
-The _DataArray_’s _offset_ attribute indicates the file position offset from the first character after the underscore to the beginning its data.
+The appended data section begins immediately after the underscore ('_') that prefixes the content of the _AppendedData_ element; the underscore itself is not part of the data but is always present.
+Data in this section is stored in binary form and may be compressed and/or base64 encoded.
+The byte order of the data matches the value of the _byte_order_ attribute of the _VTKFile_ element.
+Each _DataArray_'s data is stored contiguously and appended immediately after the previous _DataArray_'s data without a separator.
+The _DataArray_'s _offset_ attribute indicates the file-position offset from the first character after the underscore to the beginning of its data.

 ## **Parallel File Formats**
 The parallel file formats do not actually store any data in the file.
-Instead, the data are broken into pieces, each of which is stored in a serial file of the same dataset type.
+Instead, the data is broken into pieces, each of which is stored in a serial file of the same dataset type.

 The _VTKFile_ element contains one element whose name corresponds to the type of dataset the file describes, but with a "P" prefix.
 We refer to this as the parallel dataset element, which is one of _PImageData_, _PRectilinearGrid_, _PStructuredGrid_, _PPolyData_, or _PUnstructuredGrid_.

-The parallel dataset element and those nested inside specify the types of the data arrays used to store points, pointn data, and cell data (the type of arrays used to store cells is fixed by VTK).
+The parallel dataset element and those nested inside specify the data array types used to store points, point data, and cell data (the type of arrays used to store cells is fixed by VTK).
 The element does not actually contain any data, but instead includes a list of _Piece_ elements that specify the source from which to read each piece.
 Individual pieces are stored in the corresponding serial file format.
-The parallel file needs to specify the type and structural information so that readers can update pipeline information without actually reading the pieces’ files.
+The parallel file specifies the types and structural information so that readers can update pipeline information without reading the pieces' files.

 The general structure for each parallel dataset format is as follows: